stiliajohny/home-lab/README.md

 ### Installation

-Install the software.
 At the time of this repo creation the following versions are the latests and working fine

 - Proxmox 6.3
 - Ansible 2.9.0